-In many cultures around the world, including Africa, girls are often not valued very highly.
+In many cultures around the world, including some countries in Africa, girls are often not valued very highly.
 It is just the way it is, and has been for centuries.

-There ARE solutions, and Bookfriends is working on an initiative to encourage the girls to remain in their classrooms consistently simply by having monthly hygiene supplies.
+There ARE solutions!
+Bookfriends encourages the girls to remain in their classrooms consistently simply by having monthly hygiene supplies.
 By staying in school, they are able to continue receiving an education.
 Education can change their lives dramatically.

 The educated female students, in turn, are more valued by their families and communities.
-As the young women display their capabilities, they are appreciated more than ever by their peers as well.
+As the young women display their capabilities, they are appreciated more than ever by their peers.
 Additionally, the great increase in their self-esteem as educated young ladies gives the girls aspiration and visions for a healthy and productive future.

 If a girl can remain in school all month, she won’t fall behind in her classes.
 If she stays home for a week per month, she may not be allowed by her family to return.
 She will have less risk of becoming a victim of sex trafficking if she can remain in school.

 It is the power of education changing lives in very positive directions!

 Bookfriends is now providing menstrual hygiene kits for the African female students.